Tudo ao Mesmo Tempo Agora

 Tudo Ao Mesmo Tempo Agora (Everything at the Same Time Now) is the sixth album by Brazilian rock band Titãs, released on 23 September 1991 via Warner and produced by the band itself, which also, for the first time, is credited as a whole for the songwriting and arrangements, instead of crediting individual members.

 It is also their last album to feature vocalist Arnaldo Antunes, who left the group the year after.
-It marks another musical shift for the band, which now returned to a more straight-forward rock with aggressive and even scatological lyrics, as in "Isso Para Mim É Perfume" and "Saia de Mim".
+It marks another musical shift for the band, which now returned to a more straightforward rock with aggressive and even scatological lyrics, as in "Isso Para Mim É Perfume" and "Saia de Mim".
 Due to such lyrics, the album did not immediately please critics nor fans, who showed little enthusiasm towards it.

 Production

 Context and recordings

 The album came after a fruitful period for the band, which had released the successful Õ Blésq Blom and returned from a performance at the second edition of Rock in Rio.

+The eight members decided to depart from the big and dense productions of their previous albums and adopted an approach more centered around rawer songs, shows in smaller venues and independent music.

 After rehearsing at guitarist Marcelo Fromer's house, the band gathered between June and July 1991 in an improvised studio on Invernada Street, in Granja Viana (western Greater São Paulo) to record the album "live" and semi-professionally.
+After a sequence of works with Liminha, the group self-produced the effort due to scheduling conflicts.
+Without a professional to direct the work, the group dwelled into self-indulgence and self-serving and decided to do everything exactly as they wanted it.
+They even considered creating an artificial language for the album lyrics.

 Drummer Charles Gavin compared using a house (instead of a professional studio) to record the album to similar experiences by Deep Purple and the Rolling Stones, who have recorded, respectively, in a castle and in hotel rooms.